5 Key Lessons I’ve Learned From My Weight Loss Journey

 Never Use Weight Loss As Your Marker For Motivation

-But this particular lessons is bigger to me than most would think.
+But this particular lesson is bigger to me than most would think.

 When I started this new year, I was determined to be losing weight and focused a lot of my attention on the scale.